 2) Remain calm even if your husband does not.
 Refuse to match his loud volume or hurtful comments.
 In fact, if he becomes emotionally abusive, calmly tell him you do not allow anyone to speak to you that way, and then walk away.
 If he follows you and continues the emotional abuse, get in your car and drive away.
 Do not tolerate aggressive, harsh, or wounding treatment from your husband during conflict.
 That is not God’s plan for how a wife should be treated.
 Colossians 3:19 says, “Husbands, love your wives, and do not be harsh with them.”

-I know you’re thinking he agreed with my assessment, but he didn’t!
-But you know what?
-We calmly acknowledged our difference of opinion and I was able to go to sleep in peace.
+I know you’re thinking he agreed with my assessment, but he didn’t!!!
+However, a good thing did happen.
+We calmly acknowledged our difference of opinion, and I was able to go to sleep in peace.
 There was no wedge between me and my husband.
 Don’t allow the enemy to gain a foothold in your marriage.
 Resist the temptation to go to sleep with simmering anger and resentment.